IsolatedSingularity/Cosmic-String-Signals/README.md

 G\mu \sim \left(\frac{\eta}{M_{\text{Pl}}}\right)^2,
 $$

 where $M_{\text{Pl}}$ is the Planck mass.
 After their formation, cosmic strings stretch across the universe and as they move at relativistic speeds, they generate **wakes** in the surrounding matter distribution.
 These wakes induce temperature anisotropies observable in 21cm radiation.
-The challenge is that these signals are deeply buried under primordial $\Lambda$CDM perturbations, which act as a non-linear form of noise.
+The challenge is that these signals are deeply buried under primordial $\Lambda$ CDM perturbations, which act as a non-linear form of noise.

 **Goal:** Develop advanced statistical methods, such as matched filtering and correlation analyses, to extract the cosmic string wake signal from this noisy background.
 By doing so, we can potentially identify or constrain the presence of cosmic strings, providing insights into high-energy physics beyond the Standard Model and shedding light on the early universe’s structure formation.